For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 - Cross-sectional study: An observational study where data is collected and analysed for a specified group of people at one specified point in time

 The sponsor is the organisation (rather than an individual) taking primary responsibility for ensuring that the design of the study meets appropriate standards and that arrangements are in place to ensure appropriate conduct and reporting.
-The sponsor contact details should not be the same as the trial contact details.
+The sponsor telephone number and email address should not be the same as those of the study contact.

-You can add another sponsor by clicking on 'Add another sponsor'.
+You can add multiple sponsors by clicking on 'Add another sponsor'.

 Study design (WHO)